Friends of Galup

 Busy Bees

 On the second Sunday of each month the Friends has a busy bee at the lake.
 Typical activities include weeding, rubbish collection and planting.
 So come along and join us.
+Sunday June 14th and Saturday June 20th are our biggest and most important busy bees - we have thousands of plants to plant - so come and join us - see details below.

 Volunteers should wear sturdy shoes, long pants and sleeves.
 Please bring appropriate sun protection and gloves.
 Please sign on at the start of the morning.
 Busy bees generally start at 9am and last about 90 minutes.